Time to read: 11 min

-We can see how the feature circled in red will act as a snap when inserted into the blue piece.
-The tab circled in blue will constrain the other degrees of freedom, so the snap doesn’t bear the entire load.
+The feature circled in red will act as a snap when inserted into the blue piece.
+The tab circled in blue will constrain the other degrees of freedom so the snap doesn’t bear the entire load.

 Snap fits look simple, but there’s a bit of science behind them.
 Here’s our snap fit design guide that will help with this process if you’re starting from scratch and don’t want to take the “guess and check” approach.

-Interference fits involve the installation of a fastener into a part by forcing one of the parts to elastically deform.
+Interference fits involve the installation of a fastener into a part by forcing one of the parts to deform elastically.

-An example would be press fitting a dowel pin in a hole that is slightly smaller than the dowel pin is.
-These applications do not typically load the interference fit feature in the axis of insertion.
+An example would be press fitting a dowel pin in a hole that is slightly smaller than the dowel pin.
+These applications do not typically load the interference fit feature in the insertion axis.

 Plastic welding is exactly what it sounds like—the welding of two thermoplastics together.
 There are multiple processes for welding two plastic components together, much as there are with metals.
 A few of the most common processes are detailed below.

-The process of using high frequency ultrasonic vibrations to join plastic parts together is known as ultrasonic welding.
-It generates enough energy at the joint between two plastic components to melt the pieces together.
-This process is low-cost (aside from the cost of capital equipment) and can be very quick.
+Using high-frequency ultrasonic vibrations to join plastic mechanical parts together is known as ultrasonic welding.
+It generates enough energy at the joint between two plastic components to melt the pieces.
+This process of joining plastic parts is low-cost (aside from the cost of capital equipment) and can be a quick mechanical attachment method.

-One example of an ultrasonic welded plastic product is a tervis tumbler.
-In the image below, we can see that the joint between the clear outer plastic housing and the blue inner plastic housing is an ultrasonic welded joint.
+One example of an ultrasonic welded plastic product is a Tervis tumbler.
+The image below shows that the joint between the clear outer plastic housing and the blue inner plastic housing is an ultrasonic welded joint.

-While this joint is simple and requires no additional bonding materials, it does require special considerations.
-The main ones being proper joint design, material selection and access to the equipment.
-The materials that are to be bonded together not only have to be compatible with the process, they also have to be the same or very similar to work together.
+While this joint is simple and requires no additional bonding materials, it does require special considerations, including proper joint design, material selection, and access to the equipment.
+The materials that are bonded together not only have to be compatible with the process, they also have to be the same or very similar to work together.
 So it’s important to consider this in your material selection when designing for manufacturability.
-When it comes to joint design, there are several options and methods, but they typically require what is knows as an energy director between the two parts to improve the energy transfer and subsequently the bonding process.
-This energy director is typically a molded in triangle all the way around the face of the joint as shown in the image below.
+When it comes to joint design, there are several options and methods, but they typically require what is known as an energy director between the two parts to improve the energy transfer and, subsequently, the bonding process.
+This energy director is typically a molded-in triangle around the face of the joint, as shown in the image below.

-After the welding process is complete, the grey part and the blue part will sit flush against each other as a result of the energy director melting.
+After the welding process is complete, the gray and blue parts will sit flush against each other due to the energy director melting.
 A great resource for joint design has been published by Branson and can be found here.
-Furthermore, the machine will likely require special tooling to hold the If production quantities are low, so this may not be the optimum process.
+Furthermore, the machine will likely require special tooling..
+If production quantities are low, this may not be the optimum process.

 The thermal welding process uses the direct application of heat from a tool like a heat gun.
-In this process, the parts to be joined, as well as a filler rod of the same or very similar material, are heated and joined together.
-It’s actually pretty similar to the process used by an extruder head on a 3D printer to build parts.
+In this process, a filler rod of the same or very similar material is heated and joined together.
+It’s pretty similar to the process used by an extruder head on a 3D printer to build parts.

-Glues and epoxies are probably the first adhesives that pop into mind when we talk about adhering components together.
+Glues and epoxies are the first adhesives that pop into your mind when discussing adhering components together.

-There are many different formulations, so it’s important to select the proper glue/epoxy and even test a variety of samples.
+There are many different formulations, so it’s important to select the proper glue/epoxy and test various samples.
 Your selection will depend on both the application and materials.
-While single component adhesives are the simplest to use, two-part epoxies typically perform very well and have a broader range of applications.
+While single-component adhesives are the simplest to use, two-part epoxies typically perform very well and have a broader range of applications.

-Epoxies can also be used to coat 3D printed parts to smooth the lines between build layers.
+Epoxies can also coat 3D-printed parts to smooth the lines between build layers.
 Smooth-on produces a product called XTC-3D specifically for this purpose.

-Note that there are some challenges associated with using glues and epoxies as well.
-They are sensitive to the type of material and some materials will be more difficult to bond than others.
-For example, it will be difficult to adhere to PTFE, polyethylenes, acetals and some other low friction plastics.
-Additionally, the bonding process is sensitive to surface cleanliness, preparation, humidity and other contaminates.
+Note that some challenges are also associated with using glues and epoxies.
+They are sensitive to the type of material, and some materials will be more difficult to bond than others.
+For example, it will be difficult to adhere to PTFE, polyethylenes, acetals, and some other low-friction plastics.
+The bonding process is also sensitive to surface cleanliness, preparation, humidity, and other contaminants.

-My absolute favorite tape is the 3M VHB double sided series often used in automotive applications, but uses extend much outside that of automobiles and the adhesion is excellent on smooth surfaces.
+My favorite tape is the 3M VHB double-sided series often used in automotive applications, but its uses extend much outside that of automobiles, and the adhesion is excellent on smooth surfaces.
 However, the appropriate tape must be used for the intended application.

 Some important industrial tapes are:

-When using tapes, it’s important to make sure they are suitable with the material much like you do with glue and epoxy.
-While this is another (usually) low cost method of fastening objects, it’s also one of the least aesthetically pleasing and precise methods.
+When using tapes, it’s important to make sure they are suitable with the material, much like you do with glue and epoxy.
+While this is another low-cost method of mechanical fastening of plastic objects, it’s also one of the least aesthetically pleasing and precise methods.

-It’s also important to understand the impact that some adhesives and tapes have on plastics.
+It’s also important to understand some adhesives and tapes’ impact on plastics.
 For example, it is common for cyanoacrylates (superglue) to attack some plastic surfaces.

-This may cause minor problems like cloudiness on the surface of the plastic, or even premature failure of a bond, due to stress cracking.
-Before using any tape or adhesive, it’s important to carefully research the impact it may have on your parts.
+This may cause minor problems like cloudiness on the surface of the plastic or even premature failure of a bond due to stress cracking.
+Before using any tape or adhesive, it’s important to research the impact it may have on your parts carefully.

-Metal Inserts are features that are embedded into the plastic through a multitude of processes, including ultrasonic welding, heat staking, and press fits.
+Metal Inserts are features embedded into the plastic through many processes, including ultrasonic welding, heat staking, and press fits.
 In some designs, they are even molded into the part.

 The image below is of a threaded insert in a plastic knob.

 This knob is used with a threaded rod and clamp to hold down material on the work bed of my CNC while I machine parts.
-This assembly (shown on the right hand side of the image) can hold a substantial amount of force that would not be possible if the plastic knob did not have a threaded insert.
+This assembly (shown on the right-hand side of the image) could hold a substantial amount of force that would not be possible if the plastic knob mounting did not have a threaded insert.

 Elastomer Bands and O-Rings

-It’s relatively common to use rubber O-Rings, rubber bands, and other elastomers to retain and fasten components.
-This is typically one of the lowest-cost options, but not typically very structurally sound.
+It’s relatively common to use rubber O-rings, rubber bands, and other elastomers to retain and fasten components.
+This is typically one of the lowest-cost options but not very structurally sound.

-The use of an elastomer in that application allows for the product to have looser manufacturing tolerances as well as a constant load on the lid to compress the gaskets.
+Using an elastomer in that application allows for the product to have looser manufacturing tolerances and a constant load on the lid to compress the gaskets.

-As we have seen, there is a broad range of mechanical fasteners, so I encourage you to think through fastening options at the beginning of the process.
+As we have seen, there is a broad range of mechanical fastening methods, so I encourage you to think through mechanical fastening options at the beginning of the process.
 For more info on materials and processes you can use for your project, check out the Fictiv Capabilities Guide.

-As mentioned at the start of the article, your sourcing approach should be based on your product requirements, so it’s important to define your product requirements first and then select the best fastening approach from there.
+As mentioned at the beginning of the article, your sourcing approach should be based on your product requirements, so it’s important to define your product requirements first and then select the best mechanical plastic fastening approach from there.

 If there is a level of uncertainty, the best option is to test the most promising methods in their actual application.
-Having the optimum fastener can make the difference between a beautiful product and an “ok looking” product or it may determine if you are within budget or not when your design is scaled to production quantities.
+Having the optimum fastener can make the difference between a beautiful product and an “okay looking” product, or it may determine if you are within budget or not when your design is scaled to production quantities.

-Regardless of your product type, I encourage you to discuss these fastener options with your fellow designers and teams to make sure the design is going down the best path for success.
+Regardless of your product type, I encourage you to discuss these plastic fastener options with your fellow designers and teams to ensure the design is going down the best path for success.